-HR managers in companies have been using organizational charts for decades to fulfil a very basic but significant function.
+HR managers in companies have been using organizational chart software for decades to fulfil a very basic but significant function.
 These managers have used org charts to form the modus operandi of a company, where questions of “Who is Who?” and “Who does What?” are answered.
 Organizational behavioral experts are aware of the issues that arise when lines are vague when it comes to job roles and responsibilities.
 Org charts need to be properly used to define the function and role of every single individual in a company so that there is room for accountability.

 1. Delineate work responsibilities

-One of the chief functions of an organigram is to clearly show the allocation of work responsibilities.
+One of the chief functions of an organogram is to clearly show the allocation of work responsibilities.
 As any HR Manager who is worth his salt is aware, this is one of his chief responsibilities, which if properly executed leads to the efficient functioning of the company as a whole.

 2. Establishing specific tasks

 Technically this point may be interlinked with the very first point.
 One of the many advantages of org charts is that you can break down job responsibilities into specific tasks as well.
 For instance, if one of your responsibilities is to conduct quarterly recruitment for executive positions, then one of the specific tasks would be to conduct an initial selection interview in keeping with the company guidelines.